Fed up with major social media platforms? Create a social media app!

 We all know the next part of the story.
 Shortly after the turn of the century, the internet ushered in a communications and media revolution.
 Email and social media messaging made prior forms of community outreach obsolete––but at a great cost.

-Before the major social media platforms were publicly traded, engaging communities was much easier to do.
+Before the major social media network platforms were publicly traded, engaging communities was much easier to do.
 The odds of naturally reaching your community were pretty good.
 The fancy way of putting it is that organic interactions––this happens when a publisher’s followers see something from them appear on their feed naturally (unpaid)––happened at a far higher rate than they do now.

 But making as much money as possible climbed higher on Facebook and Twitter’s list of priorities.
 And things changed.
 They discovered there was a profit to be made by charging publishers in exchange for reliable reach.
 This can be thought of as a tax.
 Want to make sure your audiences see what you have to share?
 That’ll cost you.
 Create a social media app and you won’t have to pay for reach.

-Major social media platforms have been able to cash in on community-publisher connections because they’re now absolutely crucial in modern culture.
+Major social media network platforms have been able to cash in on community-publisher connections because they’re now absolutely crucial in modern culture.
 The audience-publisher relationship has been permanently altered by the internet.
 Social media drives all digital connections.
 From helping an author promote a new book to giving a brand the chance to communicate with its customer base directly.

 No matter what ultimately happens to behemoths like Twitter, Instagram and Facebook, these are the sorts of connections the world has become accustomed to.
 And they’re here to stay.